pixyj/feel/README.md

 _______
 ## Development

 The application is in an exploratory stage, and may undergo drastic changes.
 The course-creator is not open to the public yet.
 I'm getting feedback from students and instructors.
-Issues are noted in a spreadsheet and I there no tests either.
+Issues are noted in a private spreadsheet and there no tests either.
 I'd love to hear your feedback.